ybabts/EAV/README.md

 preserve the execution context until the end of the catch block, which can be resource-intensive for large blocks of code.

-This is where the Errors as Values (EAV) paradigm shines.
+This is where the Errors as Values (EAV) paradigm excels.
 By treating errors as regular return values, EAV encourages the use of smaller, more contained try/catch blocks.
 Instead of wrapping large chunks of code in a try/catch block, EAV typically uses these blocks around individual function calls that might